impossible589/Visionfit_Application/README.md

 9. Conclusion

-VisionFit AI adopts a classifier-first approach for workout detection — a small TensorFlow Lite model recognizes frame-level states (PushUp, PushDown, Nothing) and the app’s FSM translates them into rep counts.
+VisionFit AI adopts a classifier-first approach for workout detection — a small TensorFlow Lite model recognizes frame-level states (PushUp, PushDown, Rubbish) and the app’s FSM translates them into rep counts.
 The architecture balances speed, simplicity, and offline operation, making it ideal for mobile fitness tracking.

 ---